0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Change root password

-When you get a VPS with Lixux OS you will be provided with a root password by the VPS provider.
+When you get a VPS with Lixux OS you receive a root password from the provider.
 Change the root
 password:

 ````bash